kbparagua/paloma/README.md

 1. Install gem.
   - Without bundler: `sudo gem install paloma`.
-  - With bundler, add this to your Gemfile: `gem 'paloma'`
+  - With bundler, add this to your Gemfile:
+    ```ruby
+    gem 'paloma', '~> 5.0.0'
+    ```

 1. Require `paloma` in your `application.js`:
 ```
 //= require paloma
 ```

-1. In your layouts insert Paloma's hook.
+1. In your layouts, insert Paloma's hook.
 This is responsible for connecting your ruby code to your javascript code.

    `application.html.erb`
    ```html